-Just a 35-minute ferry ride and you're in Waiheke Island, Auckland's island of wine.
+Just a 40-minute ferry ride from downtown Auckland and you're in Waiheke Island, Auckland's island of wine.
 This slice of paradise is a haven of beautiful island beaches and some 30 wineries.
 Join a wine tasting tour and linger over a vineyard lunch, with gorgeous views to match.

 8. Kayak to Rangitoto Island

 Paddle to Rangitoto Island, a dormant volcano not far from downtown Auckland, on a Sunset Tour with Auckland Sea Kayaks.
 Walk up the old lava flows to the summit for 360-degree views of Auckland and, at the return to the water’s edge, enjoy a healthy Kiwi-style BBQ.

 Jump onboard the ‘Shuckleferry’ for a guided cruise along the pristine waters of Mahurangi Harbour.
 Sit back and breathe in the fresh and salty air with a wine in hand and be treated to plump and juicy Pacific oysters plucked from the seabed.
 And if you’re game, have a go at shucking the oysters for yourself.